Pediatric Residency Rotations

 House staff provide newborn assessment and care, as well as family education and counseling in the St. Agnes term nursery.
 They work directly with attending neonatologists, pediatric nurse practitioners and staff nurses from the nursery.
 They communicate with the Obstetrical Service and attend high-risk deliveries.
 Neonatology and anesthesiology attending staff provide resuscitation experience.
 Approximately 3,000 infants are delivered each year at St. Agnes.

-Johns Hopkins pediatric residents spend approximately three to four months at St. Agnes Hospital during their three years of training.
+Johns Hopkins pediatric residents spend approximately two-and-a-half to three months at St. Agnes Hospital during their three years of training.
 Eight pediatric residents are assigned to St. Agnes each month, either to the pediatric inpatient service or the full-term nursery, or they may choose an elective month by participating in a variety of community experiences coordinated by St. Agnes Faculty.

 Each PL-2 spends one month on the Kennedy Krieger Institute Inpatient Service and Outpatient Clinics learning about many aspects of childhood development.
 Activities include rounds with attending physicians and conferences with audiologists, speech pathologists, physical and occupational therapists, educators, and psychologists.